EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/computational_workflows.md

 1. workflows consist of a series (or a structure) of **actions**.
 These may include other workflows, software, code snippets, tools, or services.
 The workflow defines the order, structure, and logic governing how these components interact to process data from inputs to final outputs.
-2. workflows **abstract away** the flow of data between the components from the run mechanics in some form of a high-level **workflow definition language**.
+2. workflows **abstract away** the flow of data between the components from the run mechanics, typically in some form of a high-level **workflow definition language**.
 Workflows provide a high level view of data processing pipeline and hide the full complexity of how individual actions are run - separating inputs from data flow they allow reuse.
 Workflow definitions detail inputs, dependencies, computational environment, step definitions, conditional logic, parallelism, etc.
 A dedicated **workflow management system (WMS)** is typically responsible for executing the workflow based on its definition, handling and tracking data (provenance), task scheduling and resource management.